oci-landing-zones/terraform-oci-modules-observability/logging/examples/bucket_logs/README.md

 ## Introduction

-This example shows how to deploy bucket logs in bulk using the [CIS Landing Zone Logging module](../../).
+This example shows how to deploy bucket logs in bulk using the [CIS OCI Logging module](../../).
 The target buckets are dynamically retrieved based on the specified target compartments (*target_compartment_ids* attribute).
 Distinct logs are created for bucket read and bucket write operations.

 For deploying bucket logs for individual buckets, refer to [vision Service Logs example](../vision/).
 For deploying custom logs, refer to [Custom Logs example](../custom_logs/).